Preliminary Crash Report Says Ethiopian Airlines Crew Complied With Procedures

 The full report into the crash will be released within a year, Moges said.
 She added that an international team investigating the crash includes the National Transportation Safety Board and the Federal Aviation Administration in the U.S., France's BEA and the European Union Aviation Safety Agency, among others.

-The Ethiopian Airlines jet crashed minutes after takeoff from Addis Ababa on March 10, just months after an earlier crash of a Lion Air jet in Indonesia, of the same model plane.
+The Ethiopian Airlines jet crashed minutes after takeoff from Addis Ababa on March 10, just months after an earlier crash of a Lion Air jet in Indonesia of the same model plane.
 Ethiopian officials had previously said readings from black box data showed "clear" similarities between the two flights.

 As NPR's Russell Lewis has reported, the similarities involve an anti-stall system on both jets, the MCAS, designed to push the nose of the plane down if flight control systems sense a problem with low air speed.
 Both the planes appeared to ascend and descend erratically, suggesting the pilots struggled to maintain control.